alexeysp11/delivery-service-csharp/docs/frontend/courierclient.md

 `courierclient` is a client-side application that is used by delivery drivers to manage their routs and deliveries.

+A description of the main backend service for this application is presented at [this link](../backend/courierbackend.md).

 ## Overall description of the system

 ![system_overall](../img/system_overall.png)